stencila/stencila/help/gsuita/interface-overview.md

 authors:
   - 'Alexander Ketchakmadze <alexander@stenci.la> (https://stenci.la)'
 id: 4857020
+relatedArticles:
+  - ./installation.md
+  - ./getting-started.md
 ---

 ## Main view

-The main view shown after opening the sidebar and signing in lists all blocks found in the document.
-From here you can also create new code and equation blocks.
+This is the main view shown after opening the sidebar and signing in.
+It lists all blocks found in the document, from here you can also create new code and equation blocks.

 figure:
 :::